kohler/hotcrp/devel/apidoc/tasks.md

 a single API request; requests such as `/autoassign` may start a job and return its unique identifier.

-The `status` response property is `"wait"` before the job starts, `"run"` while it is running, `"done"` after completion, and `"failed"` when it is known to have failed.
-The `update_at` property gives the UNIX timestamp of the most recent job update; if it’s far in the past but `status` is still `"run"`, the job has likely crashed.
-Specific jobs may return other response properties, such as a `progress` string that describes the current phase of job execution.
+The `status` response field is `"wait"` before the job starts, `"run"` while it is running, `"done"` after completion, and `"failed"` when it is known to have failed.
+The `update_at` field gives the UNIX timestamp of the most recent job update; if it’s far in the past but `status` is still `"run"`, the job has likely crashed.
+Specific jobs may return other response fields, such as a `progress` string that describes the current phase of job execution.

 Some jobs produce output when they complete.
-When `status` is `"done"` and output is present, the response’s `output_mimetype` and `output_size` properties describe this output.
+When `status` is `"done"` and output is present, the response’s `output_mimetype` and `output_size` fields describe this output.
 To fetch the output itself, supply an `output` parameter.
-If `output=string`, the `output` property contains the output as a string.
-If `output=json`, the `output` property contains the output as parsed JSON.
+If `output=string`, the `output` field contains the output as a string.
+If `output=json`, the `output` field contains the output as parsed JSON.
 If `output=body`, then the output is returned as the response body with the proper Content-Type header. `/job?output=body` understands range requests.